mstable/MIPs/TDP/tdp-45.md

 3.)
 Have a solid understanding of good OpSec practices, including the mandatory usage of a hardware wallet.

 4.)
-Additionally, TreasuryDAO core contributors should have a sound understanding of DeFi, keep themselves updated on developments and emerging technologies, and be able to read and understand queued multi-sig transactions and their expected behaviour.
-ProtocolDAO core contributors should have a sound understanding of Solidity, smart contract interactions, and other relevant skills to perform their duties well.
+Additionally, TreasuryDAO signers should have a sound understanding of DeFi, keep themselves updated on developments and emerging technologies, and be able to read and understand queued multi-sig transactions and their expected behaviour.
+ProtocolDAO signers should have a sound understanding of Solidity, smart contract interactions, and other relevant skills to perform their duties well.

-### Core Contributor Compensation
+### Signer Compensation

-As previously outlined, the core contributor position will come with responsibilities and duties.
-Therefore a universal core contributor compensation of 1000 mUSD per month is transferred to each community signer to reward them for their time and efforts given to the DAO to their dedicated wallet.
+As previously outlined, the signer position will come with responsibilities and duties.
+Therefore a universal contributor compensation of 1000 mUSD per month is transferred to each community signer to reward them for their time and efforts given to the DAO to their dedicated wallet.

-Additional compensation models that are available for core contributors that wish to engage in additional work for the DAO beyond the core tasks above will be outlined separately in TDP 47 together with the process and tooling used to facilitate these.
+Additional compensation models that are available for signers that wish to engage in additional work for the DAO beyond the core tasks above will be outlined separately in TDP 47 together with the process and tooling used to facilitate these.

 ## Copyright